Once Kotobee Author is opened, a new book is created. You are shown the following screen.

 Importing from existing documents

-The startup dialog box has buttons for importing PDF and HTML to conveniently assist you.
+The startup dialog box has buttons for importing PDF (details for Windows or Mac) and HTML to conveniently assist you.
 At any time in future, you may import content from PDF, HTML, or Word files by selecting Improve From from the top File menu.